bradgwest/paap/write/paper.md

 The large availability of annotated datasets has led many authors to focus on supervised learning tasks.
 Comparatively little art research focuses on unsupervised learning, including clustering.
-Clustering artwork has a number of applications to aid the art expert in knowledge discovery, including identifying stylistic discontinuities within an artists career, shared techniques between groups of artists, and distinct periods within unattributed groups of work (e.g. ancient east Asian art).
-Yet clustering images has been historically difficult due to the difficulty in defining relevant features, and issues defining distance metrics that are effective in the high dimensionality data space of complex images.
-An alternative to these two problems is to learn an representation of the input image through a deep NN.
+Clustering artwork has a number of applications to aid the art expert, including identifying stylistic discontinuities within an artists career, shared techniques between groups of artists, and distinct periods within unattributed groups of work (e.g. ancient east Asian art).
+Yet clustering images has been historically difficult due to the difficulty in defining relevant features and issues defining distance metrics that are effective in the high dimensionality data space of complex images.
+An alternative to these two problems is to learn a representation of the input image through a deep NN.

 In this work, we replicate a CNN clustering algorithm, Deep Embedded Convolutional Embedded Clustering (DCEC) first proposed by Guo et al.